MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

 Didn't tested the latest version but I think you should now get the same features other render-engine have.
-I'm just not sure if arbitrary attributes still need to be in ``instance.arbitrary`` or is the commonly used ``geometry.arbitrary`` is supported ?
+I'm just not sure if arbitrary attributes still need to be in ``instance.arbitrary`` or is the commonly used ``geometry.arbitrary`` supported ?

 Outro
 -----

 And that's a wrap.
-Very happy to have finally published this tutorial that was hanging around for 4 month already haha.
+Very happy to have finally published this tutorial that was hanging around for 4 months already haha.
 A topic that I could have explored in this post is USD, which is an additional solution for instancing.
 But having no experience at all with the format I will let you do the research.

-I really hope this was useful for you because this was the kind of informations I wish I had when starting looking for instancing !
+I really hope this was useful for you because this was the kind of information I wish I had when starting looking for instancing !
 As always feedback is welcome.
 If you notice anything let me know on the PYCO discord (link in the page's footer) or just e-mail me.